 Who Is Eligible For Vaccination?

-Effective Friday, April 2nd, COVID-19 vaccines are now available to the general public, including anyone over the age of 16.
+Effective May 12, 2021, COVID-19 vaccines are now available to the general public, including anyone age 12 and over.
 Click here to LEARN MORE about who is eligible.

 How Do I Schedule My Second Shot With Good Day?

 Vaccination may consist of one or two doses depending on the manufacturer.
 When two doses are required, your second vaccination will automatically be scheduled 28 days after your first vaccination.

 At Your Scheduled Appointment Time: